 The accrediting process is intended to verify that each accredited program substantially meets those standards that, as a whole, comprise an appropriate education for an architect.

-Standards and procedures for the accreditation of professional programs in the United States were developed in consultation with professional schools, academic institutions, professional societies, state registration boards, members of the profession, representatives of related professions, students, and the public.
+Conditions and procedures for the accreditation of professional programs were developed in consultation with professional schools, academic institutions, professional societies, state registration boards, members of the profession, representatives of related professions, students, and the public.

 California College of the Arts offers the following NAAB-accredited degree programs: